jones-michael-s/automaticanalysis.github.io/_pages/gettingstarted.md

 Operating System: Linux or MacOX (Windows is not supported.
 Sorry!)

 Softwares:
-  - [MATLAB](https://uk.mathworks.com/products/matlab.html) - It has been tested with version r2013a and later
+  - [MATLAB](https://uk.mathworks.com/products/matlab.html) - It has been tested with version r2013a and later.
   - [SPM](https://www.fil.ion.ucl.ac.uk/spm) - It has been tested with versions SPM12 r7487 or later
 Optional:
+  - To utilize the full power of _aa_, it needs to have access to a cluster with one of the supported job schedulers (i.e. Torque, SLURM, LSF, SoGE).
+This cluster has to be already configured in MATLAB by creating a valid corresponding [Cluster Profile](https://uk.mathworks.com/help/parallel-computing/discover-clusters-and-use-cluster-profiles.html).
+  - To allow _aa_ for sending email notification about the current workflow execution(s), you need to specify an email account and password.
+It is strongly recommended to use an account dedicated only for this purpose, because the password must be specified as an unencrypted text, which is highly unsecure.
+This functionality has been tested on GMail accounts only.
   - [GraphViz](http://www.graphviz.org) for visual representation of the pipeline

 ### 2.2.
 Further supported software and toolboxes ###